akstuhl/deprogramming/_meeting/february-14.md

 ## Recap

-We began session 2 by discussing Radio Naked, generating some great commentary on the work's individual prompts and on its larger aims and merits.
+We began session 2 by discussing [Radio Naked]({{ site.baseurl }}/listening.html#radio-naked), generating some great commentary on the work's individual prompts and on its larger aims and merits.

+Here is our annotation layer of sorts for <a href="https://christofmigone.com/radionaked/" target="_blank">Radio Naked</a> (direct link for easy reference):

 #### 1